Earl R. Fox: Personal life

 Following his service in World War II, Fox studied medicine at the Medical College of Virginia, and moved with his family to St. Petersburg, Florida.
-As he had worked in both the Navy and in the medical field, the United States Coast Guard asked Fox to join, and he did so at age fifty five, completing helicopter school and becoming a flight surgeon.
+As he had worked in both the Navy and in the medical field, the United States Coast Guard asked Fox to join, and he did so as a United States Public Health Service officer detailed to the Coast Guard at age fifty five, completing helicopter school and becoming a flight surgeon.

 Fox died in 2012 on his 93rd birthday in St. Petersburg, Florida.